FIVER FEST! 12-26 MARCH 2022

 In the last nine years we have seen the closure and decline of various support services for those in our community who are in genuine need, which has made so many lives even more difficult.
 No-one should never underestimate how much disadvantaged people appreciate the opportunity to purchase affordable furniture to make their living space more comfortable, so it has been heartening in the last twelve months to have seen a few new schemes emerge which are helping people in this way.

-The referral service operated by Storeroom, receives referrals from over 50 support agencies, giving those people in need a discount on many items we stock.
+The referral service operated by Storeroom, receives referrals from over 50 support agencies, giving those people in need a discount on many of the items we stock.

 The premises at 25 Somerton became part of Storeroom Charity on 1 May 2015 and originally housed our Education project.
 Sadly due to lack of funding, we could not forward plan and Education closed four years later.
 In that time Education had run a successful Skills Gap training project, which saw 678 learners.
 Of these, 152 people attended for an activity and 526 learners took an accredited course and gained a recognised certification (NOCN) to show prospective employers their achievement.
 Learner’s new trades based skills would have helped them in their home life as well as with employment opportunities.
 Around 20% of Education’s learners went on into employment, self-employment or further education after they finished their course, or in some cases, courses.